Breastfeeding

 Benefits for the mother include less blood loss following delivery, better contraction of the uterus, and a decreased risk of postpartum depression.
 Breastfeeding delays the return of menstruation, and in very specific circumstances, fertility, a phenomenon known as lactational amenorrhea.
 Long-term benefits for the mother include decreased risk of breast cancer, cardiovascular disease, diabetes, metabolic syndrome, and rheumatoid arthritis.
 Breastfeeding is less expensive than infant formula, but its impact on mothers' ability to earn an income is not usually factored into calculations comparing the two feeding methods.
+It is also common for women to experience generally manageable symptoms such as; vaginal dryness, De Quervain syndrome, cramping, mastitis, moderate to severe nipple pain and a general lack of bodily autonomy.
+These symptoms generally peak at the start of breastfeeding but disappear or become considerably more manageable after the first few weeks.

-Feedings may last as long as 30–45 minutes each as milk supply develops and the infant learns the Suck-Swallow-Breathe pattern.
+Feedings may last as long as 30–60 minutes each as milk supply develops and the infant learns the Suck-Swallow-Breathe pattern.
 However, as milk supply increases and the infant becomes more efficient at feeding, the duration of feeds may shorten.
 Older children may feed less often.
 When direct breastfeeding is not possible, expressing or pumping to empty the breasts can help mothers avoid plugged milk ducts and breast infection, maintain their milk supply, resolve engorgement, and provide milk to be fed to their infant at a later time.
 Medical conditions that do not allow breastfeeding are rare.
 Mothers who take certain recreational drugs should not breastfeed, however, most medications are compatible with breastfeeding.
-Current evidence indicates that it is unlikely that COVID-19 can be transmitted through breast milk.
+Available evidence indicates that it is unlikely that COVID-19 can be transmitted through breast milk.

-Smoking tobacco and consuming limited amounts of alcohol and/or coffee are not reasons to avoid breastfeeding.
+Smoking tobacco and consuming limited amounts of alcohol or coffee are not reasons to avoid breastfeeding.

 Breastfeeding physiology

 Breast development starts in puberty with the growth of ducts, fat cells, and connective tissue.
 The ultimate size of the breasts is determined by the number of fat cells.
-The size of the breast is not related to a mother's breastfeeding capability or the volume of milk she will produce.
+The size of the breast is not related to a mother's breastfeeding capability or the volume of milk she can produce.
 The process of milk production, termed lactogenesis, occurs in 3 stages.
-The first stage takes place during pregnancy, allowing for the development of the breast and production of colostrum, the thick, early form of milk that is low in volume, but rich in nutrition.
-The birth of the baby and the placenta triggers the onset of the second stage of milk production, triggering the milk to come in over the next several days.
-The third stage of milk production occurs gradually over several weeks, and is characterized by a full milk supply that is regulated locally (at the breast), predominately by the infant's demand for food.
+The first stage takes place during pregnancy, allowing for the development of the breast and production of colostrum, the thick, early form of milk that is low in volume but rich in nutrition.
+The birth of the baby and the placenta trigger the onset of the second stage of milk production, triggering the milk to come in over the next several days.
+The third stage of milk production occurs gradually over several weeks and is characterized by a full milk supply that is regulated locally (at the breast), predominantly by the infant's demand for food.
 This differs from the second stage of lactogenesis, which is regulated centrally (in the brain) by hormone feedback loops that naturally occur after the placenta is delivered.

 Although traditionally, lactation occurs following pregnancy, lactation may also be induced with hormone therapy and nipple stimulation in the absence of pregnancy.
-More information on this topic may be found in Section 5.4, "Induced Lactation," or in the Lactation Wikipedia Article.